Dram Shop Liability Lawyer in NYC

 The term “dram,” coined in the 17th century, refers to a liquid measurement equivalent to a spoon or thimble full of liquor.
 Given that lawsuits filed against businesses or social establishments are based on the amount of alcohol provided to their patrons, “dram shop liability” was adopted as the name to describe this area of law.

-Dram shop liability laws vary from state to state and may involve the doctrine of comparative negligence as regards the accident itself.
-Under these laws, people may also be held accountable for selling alcohol to minors who are later involved in a motor vehicle accident or are killed due to alcohol consumption.
+Dram shop liability laws vary from state to state and may involve the doctrine of comparative negligence with regard to the accident itself.
+Under these laws, people may also be held accountable for selling alcohol to minors who are later involved in a motor vehicle accident or who are killed due to alcohol consumption.
 Because dram shop liability is a highly complex area of law, it pays to hire drunk driving accident lawyers who understand the wide-ranging implications of such claims.

 NYC Dram Shop Laws and Comparative Negligence

 In some states, more than one alcoholic vendor can be held accountable for the impairment of an individual who injured or killed someone else in a drunk driving accident.
 This is where dram shop liability and comparative negligence often meet up.